zoubaax/zoubaa/README.md

-# Zoubaa — Professional Portfolio Website
+# ZOUBAA — Professional Portfolio Website

 A modern, full-featured portfolio website built with React and Vite, showcasing the work and skills of Mohammed Zoubaa.
 Features a beautiful single-page design with dark mode, multi-language support, dynamic project management, and a comprehensive admin dashboard.